ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 ## Calling Methods On First Render

 So far, we've talked about web APIs that work by setting attributes as well as web APIs that work by setting properties.
-But what about web APIs that work by calling methods, like setting focus on an element.
+But what about web APIs that work by calling methods, like setting focus on an element?

 For example, let's say we want to focus the an `<input>` in a form as soon as the form is rendered.
 The web API for focusing an element is: